tomrodenhagen/pycluster/README.md

 Codebase for reproducing result for "Comparision of methods for earthquake declustering on synthetic catalogs".
 How to reproduce?
-use the reproduce_res notebook.
+use the reproduce_results notebook.
 Tested in Google Colab.